 Attachment B

-to Schedule 1.1.5

 Sublicense Agreement for Transfer of Wireless Metering Systems

-Enron Energy Services, Inc. ("EESI") and ("Customer") agree that the following terms and conditions will govern the sublicensing by EESI to Customer of any and all software programs ("Software") contained in the electricity meter systems transferred to Customer by EESI (the "Meter Systems") as of the date hereof.
+Enron Energy Services, Inc. ("EESI") and The Home Depot USA, Inc. ("Customer") agree that the following terms and conditions will govern the sublicensing by EESI to Customer of any and all software programs ("Software") contained in the electricity meter systems transferred to Customer by EESI (the "Meter Systems") as of the date hereof.

 Customer hereby acknowledges and agrees that this Sublicense is personal, revocable, non-exclusive and non-transferable.
 The Software is sublicensed hereunder solely for use within the Meter Systems.
 Customer cannot sell, lend, lease, or otherwise transfer the Software to a third party without first obtaining EESI's written authorization.
 Customer will not modify or copy the Software without EESI's prior written consent.
 On any permitted copy or modification Customer makes of or to the Software, Customer must reproduce and include the copyright or other proprietary rights notices originally contained on the Software.
 Customer may not reverse compile or disassemble the Software under any circumstance.